 However, if we’re talking about a scientific approach to temperature, the essential invention is the thermostat.

-A short history of the thermostat
+Brief history of the thermostat

 It was around 1620, when the Dutch inventor Cornelius Drebbel (the creator of the first submarine in history) invented an oven to incubate eggs whose temperature was controlled by a mercury thermostat and an air intake that allowed larger or smaller quantities of hot air to pass through.
 It is considered to be the origin of the thermostat.